vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 In this video, you can see our bulletin board app in action:
 ![image](/assets/2025-11-27/result.gif)

 When building Peakboard apps that use Hub files, remember sure to name the Hub files according to some consistent pattern.
-This lets the app read metadata directly from the file name, and it reduces the complexity in maintaining the files dramatically.
+This lets the app read metadata directly from the file name.
+It also reduces the complexity in maintaining the files dramatically.